Configuration

 Required: No

-Commands to run for postprocessing test results.
-These are executed before the analysis GUI is launched and typically convert raw data files into more analysis-friendly formats.
+Commands to run for postprocessing run results.
+These are executed before the evaluation GUI is launched and typically convert raw data files into more analysis-friendly formats.

 All postprocessing commands are plugins.
 Each command is specified either as: - A simple string (for commands without parameters) - A dictionary with the plugin name as key and parameters as value